-- Convert 1 acre on SE corner of North Large Pivot Field near Rexford dairy due to wet spot caused by abandoned tail water pit into CRP. - > Experiment with adding oats as a cover crop after corn silage on select fields with higher environmental risk fields. - > Partner with NRCS on Integrated Pest Management Plan - Identified 3 field corners to convert to Pheasants Forever habitat.
+Convert 1 acre on SE corner of North Large Pivot Field near Rexford dairy due to wet spot caused by abandoned tail water pit into CRP.

+- > Partner with NRCS on Integrated Pest Management Plan. - > Identified 3 field corners to convert to Pheasants Forever habitat. - > Add pollinator habitat at Rexford 2.0.

-- > Continually improve and support native habitat. - Introduce solitary bees to the farm as a pollinator. - > Convert unused cropping corners in two fields to native prairie vegetation.
+- > Continually improve and support native habitat. - > Introduce solitary bees to the farm as a pollinator. - > Experiment with remote monitored pest control boxes. - > Plant diverse cover crops on fields farther from the dairy that will not be utilized for spring silage.